baraveli/rss-scraper/Readme.md

 ## General Explanation:

-The rss scraper first get the rss feed of the news from the configuration add get the rss feed items and return the data as a json response or an array.
+The rss scraper get the rss feed of the news from the configuration and get the rss feed items and return the data as a json response or an array.

 - ### Config loader